leikind/wice_grid/README.md

       end
      end  -%>
 ```
-There are two alternative ways to do the same, submitting a string to +blank_slate+:
+There are two alternative ways to do the same, submitting a string to `blank_slate`:
 ```
   g.blank_slate "some text to be rendered"
 ```